alexey-dc/rack_experiments/03_puma_sinatra/README.md

 Turns out I have ruby!
 Thank God!
 Mr. Mittag suggests that probably means I have one of the most popular VMs, YARV, which evolved out of MRI (which also would have given `ruby`).
 Groooby.

-Actually, this means that my integers are race-condition proof without mutexes (on my machine).
-I know, what a rollercoaster we've just been on, phew.
+Actually, this means that my integers are race-condition proof without mutexes (on my machine)...
+What a rollercoaster we've just been on, phew.

 ### Tests/results
-The reason I even looked up my Ruby VM is because I intentionally let the flawed, corrupted, evil, two-faced `/thread_dangerous_increment` live alongside its valiant mutex companion `/thread_safe_increment`, and pit them to fight against each other in the pit OF DEATH to THE DEATH.
+I intentionally let the flawed, corrupted, evil, two-faced `/thread_dangerous_increment` live alongside its valiant mutex companion `/thread_safe_increment` - and pit them to fight against each other in the pit OF DEATH to THE DEATH.

-And they came back EQUAL.
+They came back EQUAL.
 Unscathed.
-I never have nice things, so I guess I didn't expect to get the crèm-de-la-crém Ruby Virtual Machine YARV that does provide thread-safe addition.
+I never have nice things, so I didn't expect to get the crèm-de-la-crém Ruby Virtual Machine YARV that _does_ provide thread-safe addition.

-I'm not going posting the 1k+ lines of race condition results from the real experiment - but feel free to run it yourself.
 I would personally choose to rely on the Ruby standard, and not my particular VM, so in production it may be wise to use mutexes for this type of situation regardless.

+A smaller test result is provided below, but it holds up with thousands of requests.

 ```bash
 # Server